 Bev started working with Mobile Health back in 2009 but didn’t take up a permanent position on one of the North Island weeks until May 2011.
-Bev worked as an anaesthetic technician in Dunedin for more than 20 years and now lives in Napier.
+She worked as an anaesthetic technician in Dunedin for more than 20 years and now lives in Napier.

 “I love going to rural locations and meeting the different staff and patients.
 I have found it truly rewarding knowing that many people in those areas are benefiting from Mobile Health.”

 Sue has worked as an anaesthetic technician in different locations around New Zealand for the past 27 years and has been with Mobile Health since 2008.
 She has three years of previous experience with Mobile Health and has re-joined the team after taking some time off to look after her young daughter.